-Another one of the bestselling products is smart lighting, with 21% of consumers admitting to owning some.
+Another bestselling products is smart lighting, with 21% of consumers admitting to owning some.
 Smart lighting is especially effective for saving energy.
 One lightbulb usually costs 0.5p an hour to run, so the UK wastes £170 million every year on lighting.
-With a smart interface, you can monitor which lights are turned on and in which room in the house at all times, as well as setting a timer so you can make sure your house doesn’t look empty so it’s more secure when you go on holiday.
+With a smart interface, you can monitor which lights are turned on in which room in your house at all times, as well as setting a timer so you can make sure your house doesn’t look empty, so it’s more secure if you go on holiday.

 A form of technology that’s becoming more popular due to both its energy saving and automotive properties are smart blinds.
-Electric blinds from Thomas Sanderson mean that you can control them remotely, meaning not only does it make your home secure and technologically advanced, but you also have the option to set the mood for any occasion or time of day with the push of a button, as well as using them to adjust the temperature of a room.
-This means you have complete autonomy over the look and feel of a room, in addition to saving vast amounts on your energy bills.
+Electric blinds from Thomas Sanderson alllow you to control them by remote control, making them physically easier to use.
+But with the rise of home automation systems such as Alexa, Google Home or Apple Home becoming a commonplace feature in our homes, you can take things a stage further and integrate your blinds.
+And you're not limited to a simple operational up or down, they're also technologically advanced, so you also have the option to set the mood for any occasion or time of day with the push of a button, or a pre-programmed scheduled setting.
+This means you have complete autonomy over the look and feel of a room, in addition to saving on your energy bills.